Make Your Next Trip Extraordinary

 Don’t Forget To Pack

-You want to be chic to fit in with the fashion conscious Italians—but Umbria is not the region for stylish heels or ballet flats.
+You want to be chic to fit in with the fashion-conscious Italians—but Umbria is not the region for stylish heels or ballet flats.
 You’ll be doing a lot of walking in these towns, much of it on steep, cobblestone lanes, so opt for the most comfortable walking shoes you have during the day.
 Also bring a light jacket or wrap for the evenings, as the hill towns are cool even in summer.
-And if you’re planning on visiting olive mills, cheese farms, or any other sort of agricultural area, it’s a good idea to throw in an inexpensive pair of wellies.
+And if you’re planning on visiting olive mills, cheese farms, or any other agricultural area, it’s a good idea to throw in an inexpensive pair of wellies.

-The Souvenir
+The Souvenirs

 Can't-Miss Photo Op